davidcarlisle/ll/de/lesson-05.md

 ---
-title: "Using document classes to influence design" (German)
+title: "Using document classes to influence design (German)"
 ---

 ## What a document class does